open-quantum-safe/liboqs-cpp/README.md

 Building on UNIX-like platforms
 --------------------------------------------

-To use the wrapper, the user must have access to a C++11 compliant compiler, then simply `#include "oqs_cpp.h"` in her/his program.
+To use the wrapper, you must have access to a C++11 compliant compiler, then simply `#include "oqs_cpp.h"` in her/his program.
 The wrapper contains a CMake build system for both examples and unit tests.
 To compile and run the examples, create a `build` folder inside the root folder of the project, change directory to `build`, then type